How Therapy Helps

 Language Is SO Powerful.

 It gives meaning to our entire lives.
 It even enables us to have complex thoughts.
 What you say to yourself will rule your life.
 It is time to find the power in your own mind and release it.

 Patterns exist everywhere, even in the pattern of a sunflower.
 Therapy is helpful in finding patterns in your life.
 With the help of a skilled therapist, you can begin to identify what you are doing over and over that is hurting your ultimate outcome.
 Finding those strength patterns is beneficial, too.
 If you know what is working, you can do it over and over, banking on those strengths and adjusting for the negative.

 Whichever therapist you choose, you will have never met them.
 This means what comes from this person will most likely be a new exposure.
 Exposing yourself to new people and ideas is so important for the development of your psyche.
 This is also a significant part of therapy: one human being affecting another human being.
 Therefore, making sure the relationship is a good fit is so important.

-I will make every effort on our first phone call to ask the right questions to make sure we are a good fit.
-Then you will get to ask whatever you want of me as well.
+Our therapists will make every effort on the first phone call to ask the right questions to make sure you get the best fir therapist.
+You will get to ask whatever questions you like as well.